bwasti/webpipe/README.md

 Navigate to `localhost:8000` and open your browser's console.
 Type what ever you'd like into your terminal.

+## Try the client usage

+In one shell:

+    webpipe
+and in another:

+    webpipe localhost:8000

 ## Usage

+### Typical
+Client:

+    webpipe somesite.com

+Server:

+    webpipe -p 5000 -f file.html

+### Flags
 - `-p [port]` to specify a port number to serve on.
 - `-f [file]` to host an HTML file (hardcoded mime-type).
 - `-d` to see debug messages in stderr.